LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/automatic-messages.md

 <img src="img/faas-automessages-flow.png" alt="FaaS Automatic Messages Flow" style="width:70%;"/>

-<div class="important">If an auto-message is disabled, the associated function will be invoked regardless of the state of the enabled flag.</div>

 This is the Automatic Messages flow with Functions integration:

 1. Controller Bot listens at conversation events.
 2. If there is an Auto-message configured for the event --> It will send that message to the conversation.
 3. If there is a Function deployed associated to that event -->  The function will be invoked.
-4. After invocation --> Controller Bot will check the response and will perform one the following actions base on the callback payload:
+4. After invocation --> Controller Bot will check the response and will perform one of the following actions based on the callback payload:
     1. Transfer Conversation to a different Skill.
     2. Transfer Conversation to a different Agent.
     3. Close the Conversation.
     4. Do nothing.
-    5. Messaging Line in Off-Hours

 ### Configuration